microsoft/aed-blockchain-learn-content/README.md

 1. Introduction
 2. Learn about tokens
-3. Understand token types
+3. Learn about contract standards
 4. Learn about OpenZeppelin
-5. Get setup with OpenZeppelin
+5. Exercise: Setup a new project and integrate with OpenZeppelin
-6. Write a token contract
+6. Exercise: Write a token contract
 7. Knowledge check
 8. Summary